Complementarities in Sparse Two-Sided Interaction Models: Introduction

 Concerns about complementarities have also surfaced in many TWFE applications.
-A common strategy to justify their exclusion has been to estimate a saturated version of the model, compare $R^2$ values, and conclude, based on the typically small changes observed, that complementarities are not quantitatively important \citep{card2013workplace, song2019firming, fenizia2022managers, adhvaryu2024no}.
-However, \cite{kline2024firm} shows that these $R^2$ comparisons can be misleading and argues that complementarity patterns are better detected by focusing on cycles in the matching network.
-Building on this insight, this paper develops a procedure to formally test the absence of complementarities, providing a formal way to assess the assumption at the core of the TWFE model.
+A common diagnostic estimates a saturated specification and compares its $R^2$ with that of the additive model.
+The typically small improvement in fit has been interpreted as evidence that complementarities are quantitatively unimportant \citep{card2013workplace, song2019firming, fenizia2022managers, adhvaryu2024no}. \citet{kline2024firm}, however, show that such comparisons can be misleading and argue that complementarities are better detected using cycles in the matching network.
+Building on this insight, I use cycle variation to construct a formal test of the modularity restriction imposed by TWFE.

-Worker-firm interactions are the most common application for this TWFE model \citep{abowd1999high, card2013workplace, kline2024firm}, yet modeling labor markets in this ``reduced form'' way has faced criticism \citep{eeckhout2011identifying, hagedorn2017identifying, lopes2018firm, eeckhout2018sorting}.
-These concerns extend to the BI framework as well.
-Still, the framework remains valuable: both in other domains where its structure may be more credible (as in the empirical illustration) and as a foundation for re-examining labor markets under alternative, potentially more realistic, restrictions than those implied by the TWFE model.
+The interpretation of worker-firm specifications raises a distinct issue.
+Although worker-firm interactions are the canonical application of TWFE \citep{abowd1999high, card2013workplace, kline2024firm}, interpreting these models as structural wage equations has faced important critiques \citep{eeckhout2011identifying, hagedorn2017identifying, lopes2018firm, eeckhout2018sorting}.
+The framework studied here does not resolve these concerns.
+I treat the interaction function as a reduced-form object and study what can be learned about its complementarity structure from the observed matching network.
+For labor-market applications, Supplementary Material~\ref{sec:sm_microfoundation} provides a simple environment in which the Tukey equation arises from nonseparable production and wage setting, illustrating how the interaction parameter can be interpreted under additional economic assumptions.